 Prep tip: Frozen fruit is best, but skip the melons.
 They're too watery and don't always play well with other fruits.

-Breakfast sandwich (hold the egg).
+Breakfast sandwich.
 Eggs aren't the only way to pack protein into your breakfast.
 If you don't like sweet stuff in the morning, make yourself a sandwich.
 Two slices of whole-wheat bread with some lean meat, lettuce, tomato, and a slice of low-fat cheese will pump you full of protein and vitamins and keep you feeling full all morning.

 Prep tip: Steer clear of mayonnaise and other high-calorie condiments.